All athletes must wear at minimum a hockey helmet and skates during competition. Extra gear will not be provided for participants.

 Less prelim shots may lead to faster flow of contestants, but more tiebreaker shootouts.

-Finalist winners progress into various levels of competition.
 Finalists unable to attend next level events are to inform their association and cede registration to the runner-up finalist.

 Each challenge event is to confirm a clear Finalist and Runner-Up for advancing contests.